 Event Setup Checklist for Venue Coordinators

 Most venues are accustomed to the pressures that come with coordinating multiple events in a short time span.
 After all, their business depends on them providing quality service, and every event is an opportunity to showcase their skills to both event planners and attendees.
 The most critical time though comes before the show even begins, when the client walks into the banquet room for setup.
 It is at this moment where the tone will be set for the rest of the day.
-This is one lesson I learned quickly as a venue coordinator, and I later developed my own setup checklist to keep clients satisfied (and occupied) during the stress-filled setup period.

 Have Your Carts Ready